LDConval/stormjs/API.md

 - mode: object; optional; contains the following values
   - version: number; MPQ version, can be one of `[ 1, 2, 3, 4 ]`
   - streamFlags: number
-  - fileFlagsListfile: number; file flags for (listfile).
+  - fileFlagsListfile: number/object; file flags for (listfile).
 Set to 0 to not have a (listfile).
-  - fileFlagsAttributes: number; file flags for (attributes).
+  - fileFlagsAttributes: number/object; file flags for (attributes).
 Set to 0 to not have an (attributes).
-  - fileFlagsSignature: number; file flags for (signature).
+  - fileFlagsSignature: number/object; file flags for (signature).
 Value of 0x80000000 will sign the archive with weak signature.
+    - File flags can be number or object types.
+    - See the `flags` parameter for `mpq.addFile` for details.
+    - The `compression` flag does not work on internal files.
   - attributeFlags: can be one of these types
     - number: raw uint32 flags for StormLib
     - object: an object containing the following flags